spautz/limited-cache/README.md

 **Is this a least-recently-used cache?**

-No: For performance it only tracks by `set`.
+No: For performance it only tracks by `set` time.

 **When are old items removed?**

 When new items are added, or if you try to `get` an item that has expired.

-If you retrieve the entire cache object as-is then it may contain expired items.
-If you don't want that, run `performMaintenance` first.